-- Rules for Medicines: Prescription drugs for personal use are permitted to go through customs in Denmark.
+- Rules for medicines: Prescription drugs for personal use are permitted to go through customs in Denmark.
 Bring a copy of the prescription if possible.

-- Alcohol and Tobacco: Travelers may bring this type of goods to Denmark in quantities reasonable for personal use only.
+- Alcohol and tobacco: Travelers may bring this type of goods to Denmark in quantities reasonable for personal use only.
 The legal drinking age in Denmark is 18.

-- Other Restricted Items: Weaponry and ammunition cannot be brought through customs in Denmark, just like endangered plants or animals or items made from endangered plants or animals.
+- Other restricted items: Weaponry and ammunition cannot be brought through customs in Denmark, just like endangered plants or animals or items made from endangered plants or animals.
 From within the EU, you may bring food into Denmark.

 - Pets: If you want to bring your pet to Denmark, visit your vet first to obtain a pet passport, get your animal identified (microchip/tattoo), and vaccinated for rabies.
-Find out more about how to travel to Denmark with your dog or cat.

 Entering Denmark From Outside the EU